lizhanmit/learning-notes/kafka-note/kafka-note.md

 Kafka is distributed, partitioned, replicated, and commit-log-based.

+Small messages are not a problem for Kafka.
+The default message size is about 1 MB.

 Two directives or purposes of Kafka:

 - Not block the producers (in order to deal with the back pressure).